riz-ahmed/.dotfiles/README.md

-# dotfiles
+# Dotfiles

-- Just my dotfiles with my personal preference on setting up Arch Linux with all the apps set up to my taste
+- Just my dotfiles with my personal preference on Mac
 - Copied stuff from here and there

 ## Requirements

-- Emacs (29 or higher)
 - git
 - tmux
 - NVIM